chirag-23/reactjs-movie-app/README.md

 # Movie WRLD
-A responsive reactjs application made with help of tmdb-api.
+Movie WRLD is a responsive React app created with the help of the TMDB API and hosted on Netlify.

 https://user-images.githubusercontent.com/76790227/147968090-5df971ae-0e8e-404c-bfaa-835ca98b9f2e.mp4